Check out this article as an introduction to Mr. Fellner (written August 2008)

 - Yellow Joy - 1975 (1987) Green throat, yellow flowers with black spotting on half the petals.
 Grows 1M tall, blooms in July with a good bud count.
 [Ia]

-Incomplete list, last updated July 2011 - give me time, I'm still working on it!!
+Incomplete list, last updated March 2015 - I'm still working on it!!

 Fred Fellner was born near Myrnam, Alberta in the summer of 1931.
 He was born and raised on a family farm northwest of Vermilion, where he still lives and farms today.
 Many of Fred's lilies are named after family, friends, and family of friends.